AceCentre/AAC-Corpora-Collecting/Grid3/README.md

 ## Output
 The program generates several CSV files with comprehensive data including word/phrase, effort scores, scanning effort scores, grid names, positions, and word types.
 These CSV files are stored in the specified output directory.

+## Warnings

+- Effort scores are based on this: https://docs.google.com/document/d/1ZJAt1JkpXcHgazEkWMFxxD_l117eD21p1uEFLMqjrjA/edit#heading=h.h0hbg6a3svdx - we havent checked this much yet
+- Note top scores etc in output shouldnt be relied on
+- Note too summary data is largely on total - not de-deuplicated words.
+Use the CSVs to do your own Analysis

 ## License
 MIT